 We expect all dancers to be on their very best behavior.
 It is important to be respectful of other dancers and adults, and most importantly, be kind, considerate and appreciative to your parents.
 You are old enough to be responsible for your actions and can manage your own costumes, hair and makeup.

 Additionally, gossiping about other studios, dancers, parents, or even your own studio will not be tolerated.
 This is not acceptable behavior of our dancers.
-Please find Miss Liza if you have any issues.

 Your teacher will give dancers thorough information regarding when they are performing.
 Dancers are expected to be accountable for themselves.